Lofn ‘Matchmaker’ – Norse Goddess Of Forbidden Marriages Of People Who Wish To Be Loved And Search For Partners

 Frigg was the most prominent personality among the holy sisterhood of Asynjur.

-Appreciated for her goodwill and kindness, Lofn was "good to pray to" when marriage was a controversial issue.
+Lofn was appreciated for her goodwill and kindness and was "good to pray to" when marriage was controversial.
 The gentle and gracious and good maiden Lofn had permission from Odin or Frigg to bring together men and women, no matter what difficulties may stand in their way.
 If there were any apparent obstacles, Lofn had the power to remove them.

 The name "love" was associated with Lofn's name, and this name was much loved and respected by men and women who lived on Midgard (or Mannheim), one of the nine worlds of Yggdrasil, the sacred tree of life in Norse mythology.